-Many sites operate well under normal traffic but performance issues can occur even if something minor changes.
-For example, over time as the number of posts and comments increases, database queries approach a threshold where they may need to use physical disk space to sort or scan.
-In that scenario, a single bot crawling a number of uncached pages—or a slight increase in traffic increases—can easily push the site into more obvious poor performance, but that poor performance was there the entire time, just less visible.
+Many sites operate well under normal traffic but performance issues can occur due to a minor change.
+For example, as the number of posts and comments increases over time, database queries can approach a threshold where they may need to use physical disk space to sort or scan.
+In that scenario, a single bot crawling a number of uncached pages—or a slight increase in traffic—can easily push a site into more obvious poor performance.
+That poor performance was there the entire time, just less visible.

-Optimizing for better performance brings resiliency so that a site can handle minor traffic bumps.
+Optimizing for better performance creates resiliency for a site to be able to handle minor increases traffic.

 The most important part of analyzing performance is to do it continuously.
 Teams attempting to deliver new features are often diverted to make last-minute adjustments for performance optimization as the deadline for the high traffic event approaches.
 Waiting until just before a major event can result in compromises and unsatisfactory outcomes.

 The WordPress VIP platform provides resiliency via full page cache, object cache, database indexes, database read replicas, separate handling of static files, dynamic image size transformation, and auto-scaling of web containers.

 The most critical metrics for site resilience and performance are cache hit rate and the speed of page generation for origin requests (i.e. uncached requests).

 The cache “hit rate” is the percentage of requests served by the edge cache as compared to the requests that bypass cache and result in SQL queries on the origin server.
 A large volume of direct SQL queries can overload the primary database and lead to an increase in responses with a

 If requests to a site have a high cache hit rate, the site’s backend resources (web containers, database, and object cache) will be less busy and more available to handle traffic changes.

 Cache-control headers sent by an application control how long a page or response is retained in cache.
 Site endpoints that rarely change can be set to a higher Time To Live (or